Stage 3 - Specifying Question Logic and Piped Text

 In this example, comparisonResponse is our equivalent of phenomenonPresence.

 The point where the questionnaire splits into its two or more branches does not have to occur immediately after you ask the question that determines which branch participants complete.
-That is, in our example, the branching does not have to occur for the next question, it can occur after question 10 or question 5.

 At the point where you want the questionnaire to split, you will have to customize the following two lines of code: